Department of Public Utilities

 Services provided by the Department of Public Utilities include; roadway, maintenance and reconstruction, paving and curb maintenance, curbside collection of household trash, recycling, bulk waste, leaves and brush.
 Other services include: snow plowing of Borough roads, maintenance and construction of Borough parks, marina and playgrounds as well as water treatment and distribution, sewer, Storm Water management and the maintenance of the Borough's shade trees and canopy.
 The Department also performs maintenance and custodial services for all Borough owned buildings, and repair and maintenance of the Borough's automotive fleet.

 - Fleet Maintenance

 - Water & Sewer

-The Red Bank Department of Public Utilities consists of (38) thirty-eight employees that include one (1) Director, three (3) Supervisors, three (3) clerical and (30) thirty employees assigned to the various Divisions.
-The offices are located at 75 Chestnut Street, Red Bank, N.J.
+The Red Bank Department of Public Utilities consists of 35 employees that include one (1) Director, three (3) Supervisors, (2) Foremen, three (3) clerical and 26 employees assigned to the various Divisions.
+The Public Utilities office is located at 75 Chestnut Street, Red Bank, N.J.
 07701

 2014 Spring/Fall Hydrant Flushing Program